S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

-The proof of ~\Cref{thm:adaptive_composition_individual_privacy} can be found in the paper by Feldman and Zrnic~\cite{feldman2020individual}.
-The intuition for the proof is that, whether a data point $x$ is active in some round, does not depend on the rest of the input dataset but only on the outputs of prior rounds, which are known to the adversary.
+The intuition for the proof of \Cref{thm:adaptive_composition_individual_privacy} is that, whether a data point $x$ is active in some round, does not depend on the rest of the input dataset but only on the outputs of prior rounds, which are known to the adversary.
 Once $x$ is excluded from training, it does not lose any more privacy, because the output of any round from there on looks the same whether $x$ is present in the dataset or not.